PSYCHE-SAIL/frontend/README.md

 ## 🤝 Contributing

-If you would like to contribute to Femunity, please fork the project on GitHub and submit a pull request.
+If you would like to contribute to PsycheSail, please fork the project on GitHub and submit a pull request.

 ## 🙏 Acknowledgments

 - All the juniors who helped us in our initial survey and those who gave us suggestions.

-## 🪪 License

-Femunity is licensed under the MIT license.
-See [LICENSE.txt](LICENSE.txt) for more information.